-Provide other required documents list in the Notice (if applicable) via the e-mail listed in the Notice as part of your application.
+Provide other required documents listed in the Notice (if applicable) via the email listed in the Notice as part of your application.
 For example: Evaluations, Labor Union Concurrence, Other Required Documents, and Explanation of Federal Debt Delinquency, as applicable.

 E. Delinquent on Federal Debt